 - Approval notifications will have the Transient Approval Form attached

 - Denied notifications will indicate student should contact Dean’s office with questions.

-- Student should submit final transcript upon completion of the coursework to the OTS office.
+- Student should submit final transcript upon completion of the coursework to the Transfer Admissions and Engagement office.